ParkHanbum/zigzi/README.md

-PECFI(Portable Executable Control Flow Integrity) proof of concept
+PECFI
 ==================================================================

 ## *Project Goal*

-we research and apply practical and advanced CFI(Control Flow Integrity) techniques to PE format.
+we develope framework for research and apply practical and advanced CFI(Control Flow Integrity) techniques to PE format.